 If your image has a resolution greater than the rendering resolution (which you can see in the Custom Print Quality Options box under Windows), print sharpness may be improved by selecting the Maximum Detail option.
+This option is available only if you are printing on glossy paper and you have selected Best print quality.

-- In the driver dialog (Mac OS Print dialog): select Custom instead of Standard print-quality options, then check the Maximum Detail box. - In the front panel: select the Setup menu icon , then Printing preferences > Print quality > Enable maximum detail.
-This option is available only with the HP-GL/2 Upgrade.
+- In the driver dialog (Mac OS Print dialog): select custom instead of standard print-quality options, then check the Maximum Detail box. - On the Embedded Web Server's Submit Job page: select Basic settings > Print quality > Custom.
+Set Quality level to Best, and Maximum detail to Yes. - Using the front panel: select the Setup menu icon , then Printing preferences > Print quality > Enable maximum detail.

-NOTE The Maximum Detail option results in slower printing with photo papers, but it does not increase the amount of ink used.
+NOTE: The Maximum Detail option results in slower printing with photo papers, but it does not increase the amount of ink used.